-Warranty Policy will not apply in the following circumstances:
+FreeWave's Warranty does not apply in the following circumstances:

-- 1. If the Product requires repair, adjustments, or parts replacements due to accident, neglect, or undue physical, electrical, or electromagnetic stress. - 2.
-If the Product is used outside of FreeWave specifications as stated in the Product's data sheet. - 3.
-If the Product has been modified, repaired, or altered by the Customer unless FreeWave specifically authorized such alterations in each instance in writing.
-This includes the addition of conformal coating.
+- 1. If Product repair, adjustments, or parts replacements are required due to accident, neglect, or undue physical, electrical, or electromagnetic stress. - 2.
+If Product is used outside of FreeWave specifications as stated in the Product's data sheet. - 3.
+If Product has been modified, repaired, or altered by Customer unless FreeWave specifically authorized such alterations in each instance in writing.